-The next message asks for the location of the tape drive that you will use to read a system backup tape you created prior to the system crash using the Backup and Restore tool on the System menu of the System Toolchest or using the Backup(1) script.
+The next message asks for the location of the tape drive that you will use to read a system backup tape created before the system crash using the Backup & Restore tool or using the Backup(1) command.

 5. If you have a local tape device, you see this message: